RESQ Wildlife Vet Internship

 Indian nationals attending this project

-• Any Indian passport holder will qualify for the local rates regardless of where they currently live.
+Indian passport holders will qualify for the local rates only if currently living and/or studying in India.

 Fitness Requirements